gitkailash/lambdaRestAPI/README.md

 ## Conclusion

 This README provides a comprehensive guide for setting up a serverless API using AWS Lambda, DynamoDB, and API Gateway, with Java for development and Postman for testing.
 Follow the steps carefully to ensure a successful implementation.

+## Important Note
+And hey, don't forget to delete all your created resources to avoid that delightful surprise on your AWS bill! 😅

+## Thank You 😁